vanilophp/netopia/docs/workflow.md

 ```

 This will copy the default blade view used to render the HTML form into the
-`resources/views/vendor/netopia/` of your application.
-After that, your application will use that
+`resources/views/vendor/netopia/` folder of your application.
+After that, the `getHtmlSnippet()`
-template to render the HTML snippet for Netopia payment requests.
+method will use the copied blade template to render the HTML snippet for Netopia payment requests.

 ## Confirm And Return URLs

-Netopia uses two URLs on your site during the payment process the confirm and the return URLS.
+Netopia uses two URLs on your site during the payment process: the **confirm** and the **return**
-Although you can set these URLs directly in the Netopia Admin panel, typically people don't do it,
+URL.
+Although you can set these URLs directly in the Netopia Admin panel, typically people don't do
-but send these URLs along with each payment request.
-You can leave the values empty in the Netopia
+it, but send these URLs along with each payment request.
+You can leave the values empty in the
-Admin panel.
+Netopia Admin panel.

 ### The Confirm URL

 This is a URL in your web application that will be called (using `POST` method) whenever the status
 of a payment changes or a manual IPN is being sent.
 This is a transparent asynchronous call,
-however, the first call is always synchronous;
+however, the first call is always synchronous.

+> This is a **server-to-server** call, the consumer's browser is never redirected to this URL.

 ### The Return URL

-This is a URL in your web application where the client will be redirected (using `GET` method) to
+This is a URL in your web application where the **consumer will be redirected to**
-once the payment is complete.
-Not to be confused with a success or cancel URL, the information
+(using `GET` method) once the payment is complete.
+Not to be confused with a success or cancel URL,
-displayed here is dynamic, based on the information previously sent to confirm URL.
+the information displayed here is dynamic, based on the information previously sent to confirm URL.

 ---